BasicWolf/sphinx-testify/docs/source/index.rst

    pytest.tests.test_sphinx_testify.test_basic_configuration

-To enable ``sphinx-testify``, add it to the list of extensions in Sphinx project ``conf.py`` and add a path to jUnit XML -formatted tests result file.
+To enable ``sphinx-testify``, add it to the list of extensions in Sphinx project ``conf.py`` and add a path to JUnit XML -formatted tests result file.
 For example:

 .. code-block:: python